michaeljhkim/MichaelKim.Hello/README.md

 # MichaelKim.Hello

-Full-stack web project that displays personal information.
-React frontend communicates with a ASP.NET backend that also intereacts with postgresql.
+Full-stack web project that displays personal information and checks weather data.
+React frontend communicates with a .NET Aspire backend that interacts with postgresql.
+Also displays NASA photos for fun.

 ## 🔧 Tech Stack

-- **Backend**: ASP.NET Web API, ASP.NET App Host, ASP.NET Service Defaults, Postgresql
+- **Backend**: .NET Aspire, Postgresql
 - **Frontend**: React (Next.js with TypeScript)
-- **Styling**: (Coming soon) — optional Tailwind CSS
+- **Styling**: Tailwind CSS (nim-template)
-- **Dev Tools**:
+- **Dev Tools**: C#, Typescript, SQL, Docker
-  - `dotnet` CLI
-  - `npx create-next-app`
-  - CORS for cross-origin requests
-  - HTTPS for secure local development

 ## 🚀 Features

-- ✅ .NET API with simple endpoints like `/helloworld`
+- ✅ .NET API with endpoints that connect to a Postgresql database.
-- ✅ React frontend that fetches and displays backend data
+- ✅ React frontend that fetches and displays backend data.
-- ✅ CORS setup for cross-origin communication
-- ✅ HTTPS for secure development

-## 🧠 Purpose

-This is a beginner-friendly project to get an intuitive feel for:
-- How frontends and backends communicate
-- How APIs expose data
+- ✅ Data retreival from NASA APIs for data analysis.
-- How modern web tools fit together

 - NOTE: may break with certain browser extensions